vplauzon/vplauzon.github.io/_posts/2021/1/2021-02-10-rise-of-data-lake-table.md

 That is why I believe specialized data engines (e.g. Data Warehouse, Real Time Analytics, etc.) are not a dying breed.

-On the other hand, the need for specialized engines could drop substancially with the adoption of a data lake table format and an homogeneous compute on top of it.
+On the other hand, the need for specialized engines could drop substancially with the adoption of a Data Lake Table Format and an homogeneous compute on top of it.

 I am still skeptical that Apache Delta Lake (or Apache Iceberg) is the former and that Apache Spark is the latter.
 A new generation of technology might need to come to life for those ideas to bare fruits.